 You may want to know: Why Islamic Finance Disputes are Best Resolved via International Arbitration?

-Farahat and Co. have registered tax agent in Dubai UAE You can get more information and guidelines regarding VAT and tax disputes.
+Farahat and Co. have registered tax consultants in Dubai UAE You can get more information and guidelines regarding VAT and tax disputes.
 However, You can always take help from us and follow the rules and regulations in the UAE.